groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dng-to-odp.md

         - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.

           link: "https://docs.fileformat.com/image/dng/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"